So, you have decided to pack your bags and move somewhere else from GoDaddy webmail, right?

 This was a natural transition.
 After registering a domain name, obviously you’re going to use it as a website or a blog and for that, you’re going to need a web hosting service.
 If you aren’t already registered with any other web hosting provider, you might as well register a domain name and subscribe for a web hosting package at the same time, from the same service.

-The first avatar of G Suite was Google Apps.
+The first avatar of Google Workspace (formerly G Suite) was Google Apps.

 Aside from the usual Gmail as your business email interface, Google Apps had an assortment of apps such as Google Docs, Google Sheets, Google Slides, Google Tasks, Google Keep, Google Drive and other apps you could use to manage your business.